n8n-io/n8n-docs/docs/courses/level-two/chapter-2.md

 	</details>

-The XML node allows you to convert XML to JSON and JSON to XML.
+Use the XML node to convert XML to JSON and JSON to XML.
 This operation is useful if you work with different web services that use either XML or JSON, and need to get and submit data between them in the two formats.

 ### Exercise